 Experts believe that psychological factors such as stress, anxiety, guilt, depression, low self-esteem, and fear of sexual failure cause 10% to 20% of ED cases.
 Men with a physical cause for ED frequently experience the same sort of psychological reactions (stress, anxiety, guilt, and depression).
 Other possible causes are smoking, which affects blood flow in veins and arteries, and hormonal abnormalities, such as not enough testosterone.

 Testosterone can reduce ED in some men with low levels of natural testosterone.
 Care must be taken by our State Licensed Physician in prescribing Testosterone for you, as it may cause liver damage.
 Testosterone is effective for creating increased desire for sex, and many men lose that desire due to a decreased secretion of Testosterone by their own bodily organs.
-Our State Licensed Physician will make that determination with you during your visit to Sablok Pharmacy.
+Our State Licensed Physician will make that determination with you during your visit to Sablok Pharmacy Sexologist in Delhi.
 And prescribe it for you.

 Visit us in Ghaziabad for Impotence consultation.